uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-iq-volume-34-2-now-web.md

-Rein Murakas and Andu Rämmer from the Estonian Social Science Data Archive (ESSDA) at the University of Tartu describe in their paper
-\"Social Science Data Archiving and Needs of the Public Sector: the Case of Estonia\" how the archive had a historical background in the empirical research of the Soviet Union.
+Rein Murakas and Andu Rämmer from the Estonian Social Science Data Archive (ESSDA) at the University of Tartu describe in their paper "Social Science Data Archiving and Needs of the Public Sector: the Case of Estonia" how the archive had a historical background in the empirical research of the Soviet Union.

-From the historical background we move to web 2.0 in a paper  by Angela Hariche, Estelle Loiseau and Philippa Lysaght on \"Wikiprogress and
+From the historical background we move to web 2.0 in a paper  by Angela Hariche, Estelle Loiseau and Philippa Lysaght on "Wikiprogress and
-Wikigender: a way forward for online collaboration\".
-The authors are working at the OECD and the paper\'s statement is that \"collaborative platforms such as wikis along with advances in data visualisation are a way forward for the collection, analysis and dissemination of data across countries and societies".
+Wikigender: a way forward for online collaboration".
+The authors are working at the OECD and the paper's statement is that "collaborative platforms such as wikis along with advances in data visualisation are a way forward for the collection, analysis and dissemination of data across countries and societies".